 Bows and ribbons dress up any Christmas gift, Christmas tree, or even front porches for the larger bows and ribbons, with a little holiday cheer.

-Bows and ribbons can be the type that is hung on the doors, on porches, or for gifts.
-Storing gift ribbons is quite easy as they typically come wrapped around their inner cardboard that they are pulled off of.
+Bows and ribbons can be the type that is hung on doors, on porches, or for gifts.
+Storing gift ribbons is quite easy as they typically come wrapped around the inner cardboard that they are pulled off of.

 Storing other Christmas bows and ribbons is easy as well!

 What are some creative ways to store these beautiful Christmas accessories?